Everything you need to know about compatibility testing in 1 article

 Suppose you have developed a software application for a client that wants to run on their organization’s network.
 You need to perform compatibility testing to ensure that the software works correctly and without any issues across different configurations.
 Here is a use case you may follow:Ā

-Use Case: Mobile App Compatibility TestingĀ
+Use Case: Mobile Compatibility TestingĀ

-A mobile app development company has created a new social networking application for both Android and iOS platforms.
+In this mobile compatibility testing example, let’s look at this scenario: a mobile app development company has created a new social networking application for both Android and iOS platforms.
 The app aims to provide a seamless user experience across various devices, screen sizes, and OS versions.Ā

 To ensure compatibility, the testing team sets up a comprehensive test lab with various devices representing different manufacturers, models, screen sizes, and operating system versions.
 This includes popular devices like iPhones, Samsung Galaxy phones, Google Pixel phones, and more.Ā

-The compatibility testing process involves installing the mobile app on each device in the test lab and executing a series of tests.
+The mobile compatibility testing process involves installing the mobile app on each device in the test lab and executing a series of tests.
 The tests cover different aspects, such as UI rendering, functionality, device-specific features, performance, and interoperability with other apps or system components.Ā

 Example: Figma